MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.Vector.api.md

 #### Brief
 Inserts an item or a collection of items into the array at a given position.

-THe array will grow to accommodate the inserted items.
+The array will grow to accommodate the inserted items.

 #### Parameters
 > *pos* => the position to insert to